czgaming94/love2d-gui/docs/Box.md

 ##### :isHovered()
 > Returns whether an element is hovered.
 ##### :setMoveable(boolean canMove)
-> Set whether an element is moveable.<br>
+> Set whether an element is moveable.
-> Currently unfunctional.
 ##### :getMoveable()
-> Get whether the element is moveable.<br>
+> Get whether the element is moveable.
-> Currently unfunctional.
 ##### :setOpacity(number opacity)
 > Set the opacity of the current element
 ##### :getOpacity()